 In the opening volume of “The Open Society and Its Enemies”, Karl Popper identified Plato’s Philosopher King thesis as the basis of a totalitarian ideology.
 Popper’s analysis shows that if it is possible and desirable for the most capable of politicians to govern, there is no reason for leaders to tolerate dissent.
 Plato elaborated upon this point by drawing an analogy between statecraft and the endeavor of piloting a ship.
 For good reasons, the most capable of seafarers have the privilege of captaincy and in many cases, they have no reason to take orders from their less knowledgeable colleagues.
 If politics is a craft in the same sense that sea-faring is, there is no reason for the Philosopher King to consider any objections he may face from his constituents.

 Popper traced the development of the Philosopher King doctrine to the philosophy of Hegel, who argued that the Prussian state had the authority to determine the nature of public morality.
 In stark contrast to the legal positivists who insisted on a distinction between law and morality, Hegel maintained that only the legislators could know the nature of morality and they have codified their insights into law.
 Building on this premise, Hegel developed the philosophy of “dialectical idealism” which provided a comprehensive account of historical progress.
 Hegel’s contention was that ideas shaped social reform and such developments frequently occurred within the Prussian State.
+In other words, the Prussian State embodied the Platonic Idea of the “perfect state” and therefore, all dissent should be suppressed.

 Walking in Hegel’s footsteps, Marx famously asserted that he stood Hegel on his head and to this day, Marxism the blueprint for the prototypical totalitarian state.
 In the “Open Society and Its Enemies”, Popper traced the origins of totalitarian ideology to Plato, Hegel and Marx.
 The common ground between the three thinkers is apparent: their political philosophers are rooted in the Philosopher King thesis.
 Similarly, Marcuse’s doctrine of repressive tolerance empowers the intellectual elite to determine who the truly intolerant people are and when they should be censored.